Baltimore Police Department: Freddie Gray

 Freddie Gray, a 25-year-old African American man, was taken into custody on April 12, 2015, for the possession of a switchblade knife.
-While being transported, Gray had experienced what was described by officers as a "medical emergency."
-Within an hour of his arrest, Gray fell into a coma and had been taken to a trauma center, where it was determined that he had suffered from a spinal injury.
+While being transported, Gray experienced what was described by officers as a "medical emergency."
+Within an hour of his arrest, Gray fell into a coma and was taken to a trauma center, where it was determined that he had suffered from a spinal injury.
 According to his family, Gray's spine was "80% severed" at his neck, he had three fractured vertebrae, and his larynx was injured.
 At the autopsy, however, the spinal cord was said to be intact.
 A contusion and secondary, time-related changes of edema and necrosis were seen.
-The events that led to the injuries are unclear; Officer Garrett Miller claimed that Gray was arrested "without force or incident."
+The events that led to the injuries are unclear; Officer Garrett Miller claimed that Gray was arrested "without force or incident".
 Dissenting medical professionals place the timing of the injury to the time of arrest.

 Despite extensive surgery in an attempt to save his life, Gray died on 19 April.
 Pending an investigation, six BPD officers were temporarily suspended with pay.
-Police Commissioner Anthony Batts reported that the officers "failed to get [Gray] medical attention in a timely manner multiple times," and did not buckle him in the van while he was being transported to the police station.
+Police Commissioner Anthony Batts reported that the officers "failed to get [Gray] medical attention in a timely manner multiple times", and did not buckle him in the van while he was being transported to the police station.

 The death of Gray led to the 2015 Baltimore riots.
 A major protest in downtown Baltimore on 25 April turned violent, resulting in 34 arrests and the injuries of 15 police officers.
 Following Gray's funeral on April 27, the unrest intensified with the looting and burning of local businesses and a CVS pharmacy, culminating with the deployment of the Maryland National Guard to Baltimore and declaration of a state of emergency by Governor Larry Hogan.

 On May 1, the six officers were charged in Gray's death.
 One officer was charged with second degree murder, which carries a penalty of up to 30 years imprisonment, while the five others were charged with crimes ranging from involuntary manslaughter to illegal arrest.
-One of the officers trials ended in mistrial.
+One of the officers' trials ended in mistrial.
 Three of the officers were found not guilty at trial and the remaining charges against the officers were dropped on July 27, 2016.